vircadia/vircadia-native-core/BUILD_WIN.md

 * Download the zip file and extract into a temporary folder
 * Create a directory named cmakebuild.
 Bullet comes with a build\ directory by default, however, that directory is intended for use with premake, and considering premake doesn't support VS2013, I prefer to run the cmake build on its own directory.
 * Make the following modifications to Bullet's source:
-   1. In file: Extras\HACD\hacdICHull.cpp --- in line: 17 --- insert: #include <algorithm>
+   1. In file: Extras\HACD\hacdICHull.cpp --- in line: 17 --- insert: #include &lt;algorithm&gt;
    2. In file: src\MiniCL\cl_MiniCL_Defs.h --- comment lines 364 to 372
    3. In file: CMakeLists.txt set to ON the option USE_MSVC_RUNTIME_LIBRARY_DLL in line 27